cetic/fadi/doc/RANCHER_PROXMOX.md

 <a href="https://www.proxmox.com/" alt="OpenLDAP"> <img src="images/logos/rancher.png" width="150px" /></a>

-> "Rancher is open source software that combines everything an organization needs to adopt and run containers in production.
-Built on Kubernetes, Rancher makes it easy for DevOps teams to test, deploy and manage their applications."
+*Rancher is open source software that combines everything an organization needs to adopt and run containers in production.
+Built on Kubernetes, Rancher makes it easy for DevOps teams to test, deploy and manage their applications.*

 After connecting to rancher, you can follow the following steps